Fish & chips and a dip in the Atlantic

 Although the water off Hout Bay beach is a little colder than Muizenberg or Simon’s Town, the beach is wide, flat and child-friendly, and the water is not too cold for swimming, especially on a hot summer’s day.

 If you’re a keen walker, the beaches around Hout Bay are wonderful for long strolls, and The Sentinel is a popular climb.
 Adventure lovers might also enjoy kayaking, mountain biking, fishing charters and jet-skiing – all available in the Hout Bay area.

-In terms of accommodation, you’re spoilt for choice in Hout Bay – there are apartments, guest houses and bed and breakfasts.
+In terms of accommodation in Hout Bay, you’ll be spoilt for choice – there are apartments, guest houses and bed and breakfasts.
 There are a number of guesthouses in the area.
 (Search our accommodation database for more details.)